JaiHirsch/-mongo-4-demo/README.md

 # mongo-4-demo
-Demo of transactions in MongoDB 4.0 under the 3.7.x beta release
+Demo of transactions in MongoDB 4.0 under the 4.0 release